cn0047/stash/ed/conference/UKConference2014.md

 ####Ian Barber/Mandy Waite - Building Scalable PHP Apps With Google App Engine
 * How many queries per second you have?
 * Google Cloud!

+####Jeremy Quinton - Gathering Metrics With StatsD And Graphite
+* Measurement is the first step that leads to control and eventually to improvement.
+If you can't measure something, you can't understand it.
+If you can't understand it, you can't control it.
+If you can't control it, you can't improve it.
+* StatsD (on pacagist).
+* Graphite.